-TMC motorhomes are equipped with transfer switches that provide reverse polarity and open ground protection.
-If there is an electrical fault with the shore power source or generator, a fault warning message will be displayed either on the multiplex main panel screen or an indicator on the monitor panel and power will not be passed through the transfer switch to the motorhome.
+Beginning with model year 2022, TMC motorhomes are equipped with transfer switches that provide reverse polarity and open ground protection.
+If there is a fault with the shore power source, a fault warning message will be displayed on the multiplex main panel screen.
+Power will not be passed through the transfer switch to the motorhome until the fault is corrected.